nikita11ch/ATM-Machine/README.md

 # ATM-Machine
-ATM machine using class and  object in JAVA
+ATM machine using class and  object in JAVA.

 Created simple mini project by using netbeans software.